Special Weather Statement issued for Mobile Inland by NWS - News Break

 Special Weather Statement issued for Mobile Inland by NWS

-Effective: 2021-06-23 10:36:00 CDT Expires: 2021-06-23 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
+Effective: 2021-06-23 10:36:00 CDT Expires: 2021-06-23 18:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Mobile Inland A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES NORTHWESTERN MOBILE COUNTY UNTIL 700 PM CDT At 613 PM CDT, the strong thunderstorm was located over Chunchula, or 9 miles south of Citronelle, moving southwest at 10 mph.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Mobile Inland A STRONG THUNDERSTORM WILL AFFECT THE FOLLOWING COUNTIES NORTHEASTERN MOBILE COUNTY UNTIL 615 PM CDT At 522 PM CDT, the strong thunderstorm was located 4 miles west of Movico, or 7 miles east of Citronelle, moving southeast at 10 mph.
 Wind gusts of 45 to 55 mph will be possible with this storm.
-Locations impacted include Chunchula, Gulfcrest and I65 And AL 158.alerts.weather.gov
+Locations impacted include Satsuma, Citronelle, Creola, Axis, Mount Vernon and Movico.alerts.weather.gov